kry0sc0pic/knox-ui/README.md

 ### Knox is a contactless payments app powered by quantum key distribution ~~and superdense coding~~.
 <br>

-This was built as a capstone project for the  [Introduction to Qunatum Computing with IBM Quantum Course.](https://www.qubitbyqubit.org/course-info)
+This was built as a capstone project for the  [Introduction to Quantum Computing with IBM Quantum Course.](https://www.qubitbyqubit.org/course-info)

 ## Knox Repositories
 |Component | Repository |